hirak99/ordered_thread_pool/README.md

 ```

 Note how this reads very similar to the original code.
 This does a few things -
+* Ensures that the output is displayed in same order as `Do()` was called.
 * Spawns 10 threads and distributes incoming tasks.
 * If `CostlyFn(...)` takes too long and all threads are busy, this blocks further input.
-This is governed by the second construction parameter, and can be turned off by passing 0.
+This behavior is governed by the second construction parameter, and can be turned off by passing 0.
-* Even though the function will now be parallelized, the outputs will be displayed in order.

 ## Features